evmos/evmos/docs/guides/tools/truffle.md

 truffle migrate --network development
 ```

-You should see incoming deployment logs in the Evmos daemon Terminal tab for each transaction (one to deploy `Migrations.sol` and the other to deploy `Counter.sol`).
+You should see incoming deployment logs in the Hazlor daemon Terminal tab for each transaction (one to deploy `Migrations.sol` and the other to deploy `Counter.sol`).

 ```bash
 $ I[2020-07-15|17:35:59.934] Added good transaction                       module=mempool tx=22245B935689918D332F58E82690F02073F0453D54D5944B6D64AAF1F21974E2 res="&{CheckTx:log:\"[]\" gas_wanted:6721975 }" height=3 total=1